Krackatoa/XRD-x-SAMMI/README.md

 # Guilty Gear Xrd x SAMMI

 A Bridge Extension for [SAMMI](https://sammi.solutions).
-It allows you to receive data from [ggxrd-mod](https://github.com/super-continent/ggxrd-mod).
+It allows you to receive data from [ggxrd-mod](https://github.com/super-continent/ggxrd-mod) in the form of a button that fills with data at 60Hz, and Extension Triggers for individual, one-off events.
+It's currently separated into these two mechanisms for performance reasons.
+The data stream to the button may become an Extension Trigger of it's own at a later date.

 ## Quick Start Guide